Financial Planning Sessions

 The Office of Financial Aid conducts financial planning and debt management sessions throughout the academic year to help our students with understanding the landscape of the direct lending programs and our institutional loans.
 In addition to the annual workshops below, you can request individual counseling sessions with any of the Office of Financial Aid staff members.

-March & April - Exit Counseling (individual sessions)
+March & April - May: Group Exit Counseling Sessions and optional individual sessions (by appointment only)

-May - Financial Planning and Disability Insurance information for Graduating Students
+May: Financial Planning for Graduating Students (group session)

 Debt Management Options